-Data summarization is an important tool for answering queries on massive data sets, especially when they are distributed over a network or change dynamically, as working with the full data is computationally infeasible.
-In such situations, it is desirable to compute a compact summary S of the data D that preserves its important properties, and to use the summary for answering queries, hence occupying considerably less resources.
-Since summaries have much smaller size, they answer queries approximately, and there is a trade-off between the size of the summary and the approximation error.
-A variety of data summaries have been proposed in the past, starting with statistical summaries like heavy hitters, quantile summaries, histograms, various sketches and synopses, to geometric summaries like ε -approximations and ε -kernels, and to graph summaries like distance oracles.
-Note that the error parameter ε has different interpretations for different types of summaries.
+Data summarization is an important tool for dealing with massive data.
+There are many reasons to desire a summary in place of the full data: compact summaries enable accurate query answering while requiring much lower resources, computations need less memory, and can be much faster.
+In some situations, it is not feasible to work with the full data, such as when it is distributed across many different locations, or is observed as a stream of data.
+Broadly speaking, a summary S on a data set (a bag of items) D is any compact data structure from which certain queries on D can be answered.
+Since S should be much smaller than D, queries are usually answered approximately, and there is a trade-off between the size of S and the approximation error ε .
+A variety of data summaries have been studied in the past, starting with statistical summaries like heavy hitters, quantile summaries, histograms, various sketches and synopses, to geometric summaries like ε -approximations and ε -kernels, and graph summaries like distance oracles.

-Algorithms for constructing summaries have been developed under several models.
-At the most basic level, we have the data set D accessible in its entirety, and the summary S is constructed offline.
-More generally, we often want the summary to be maintained in the presence of updates, i.e., when a new element is added to D, S can be updated to reflect the new arrival without recourse to the underlying D. Much progress has been made on incrementally maintainable summaries in the past years, mostly driven by the study of data stream algorithms.
-Some applications, especially when data is distributed over a network, call for a stronger requirement on summaries, namely, one should be able to merge the ε -summaries of two (separate) data sets to obtain an ε -summary of the union of the two data sets, without increasing the size of the summary or its approximation error.
-This merge operation can be viewed as a simple algebraic operator like sum and max; it is commutative and associative.
-We motivate the need for such a merge operation by giving two specific applications.
+There are several models for how summaries can be built from the base data.
+At the most basic level, we have the data set D accessible in its entirety, and the summary S is constructed offline: this can be thought of as akin to a "bulk-load" operation.
+More generally, we often want the summary to be maintained in the presence of updates, i.e., when a new record is added to D, S can be updated to reflect the new arrival without recourse to the underlying D. Much progress has been made on incrementally maintainable summaries in the past years, mostly driven by the study of data stream algorithms, as a streaming algorithm with small space implies an incrementally maintainable summary.